cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 In this way, the language we used to build graph, becomes the lower layer language for the language of interaction nets.
-View this lower layer language as a programming language, it is also Turing complete.

 This idea can not only be used to build graph, and provide syntax for graph-based computation models,